Ceanothus ‘Wheeler Canyon’

 New varieties (most of them propagated from selected wild plants) appear frequently in nurseries, while old ones disappear.
 For the widest choice, deal with a specialist in Western natives.
 In Zones 1–3, 8, 9, stay with varieties tested and sold locally.

-To 6 ft. tall, 8 ft. wide.2-in. leaves are narrow andtextured.
+Grows to 6 ft. tall, 8 ft. wide.
+Narrow and textured 2-in. leaves.
 Bright blue flowers with red bracts appear in early spring.
 Tolerates summer water better than many Ceanothus.